 Many of the world’s leading institutional investors allocate substantially to private investments.

-The higher the allocation the better the return.
+The higher the allocation to private investments, the better the returns.*

-The average annualized return for a greater than 15% allocation was 8.1%, 160 basis points higher than the group with a less than 5% allocation.
+According to Cambridge Associate's endowment and foundation research, the average annualized return for a greater than 15% allocation was 8.1 %, 160 basis points higher than the group with a less than 5% allocation.

 20 year Average Return (%)